-- The immense trust in her capability and the support from family helped her to stay focused to achieve her goal.
-She did her schooling from Vijayamatha Convent High School, Ponnani, and St. Clair’s Higher Secondary School.
+- The immense trust in her capability and the support from family helped her to stay focused to achieve her goal and create this wonderful UPSC success story.

 - During her vacation time during graduation, she used to attend Malayalam optional classes conducted in Pala.

-She relied on several magazines, The Times of India and The Hindu for preparing for the general studies paper for UPSC Mains Exam.
+- She relied on several magazines, The Times of India and The Hindu for preparing for the general studies paper for UPSC Mains Exam.

 - Aspirants should never opt for an optional subject without an interest in it.
 Get tips on how to select an optional subject for the IAS mains exam here.

 - Constant motivation is an essential element of success.